ogechukwu1/Devops-Tooling-Website-Solution/README.md

 6. Create in MySQL a new admin user with the username: myuser and password: password:

-- Change to the Devops_tooling directory
+- Change to the tooling directory

-- Ensure MySQL client is installed (sudo yum install mysql)
+- Ensure MySQL client is installed `(sudo yum install mysql-server)`

 - Connect to the mySQL server from the webserver using the 'webaccess' user created earlier and the private IP of the DB server.